 Additionally, employers may need to submit documentation to the state workers' compensation board.
 This may apply for all workplace injuries, even if the employee is not seeking workers’ comp benefits.

 Once the claim is filed, the insurer will make a determination.
-If the claim is approved, the insurer will contact the employee for payment detail.
+If the claim is approved, the insurer will contact the employee with payment details.
 If the insurer doesn’t think the claim qualifies for workers’ compensation benefits, it will be denied.

-The rest of the process is between the employee and his or her legal representation (if any), doctors, and the insurance company.
+The rest of the process is between the employee and their legal representation (if any), doctors, and the insurance company.